Rapid Breathing: Causes, Types & Prevention

 • Oximetry: A "clip" can be placed on your finger to estimate the amount of oxygen in your blood.

-• Arterial Blood Gas (ABG): Blood gasses measure the level of oxygen, carbon dioxide content, and pH of your blood.
-The pH can be useful in assessing metabolic abnormalities.
+• Arterial Blood Gas (ABG): Blood gases measure the level of oxygen, carbon dioxide content, and pH of your blood.
+The pH can be useful in assessing metabolic abnormalitie.
 If the pH is low (acidosis), tests may be done to look for causes such as diabetic ketoacidosis, lactic acidosis, and liver problems.

 • Computerized chest tomography (CT): A chest computed tomography may be done to look for lung disease or tumours.